MatthiasSchinacher/SDCND_LaneLines_P1/Writeup.md

 The stated goal was to implement a pipeline for lane finding on a road for videos shot from the front of the car.

+The implementation in the actual [notebook can be found here](P1.ipynb)

 ### Reflection
 The structure of the code deliverable was fixed to be a python- jupyter notebook, where the basic flow was provided.
 The actual coding required